amzn/amazon-pay-sdk-java/README.md

 client.setOrderReferenceDetails( setOrderReferenceDetailsRequest);

-# Make the ConfirmOrderReference API call to
+// Make the ConfirmOrderReference API call to
-# confirm the details set in the API call
+// confirm the details set in the API call
-# above.
+// above.
 client.confirmOrderReference("AMAZON_ORDER_REFERENCE_ID");

-# Set a unique id for your current authorization
+// Set a unique id for your current authorization
-# of this payment.
+// of this payment.

-# Make the Authorize API call to authorize the
+// Make the Authorize API call to authorize the
-# transaction.
+// transaction.
 You can also capture the amount
-# in this API call or make the Capture API call
+// in this API call or make the Capture API call
-# separately.
+// separately.
 There are additional optional
-# parameters not used below.
+// parameters not used below.
-//Construct Request
 AuthorizeRequest authorizeRequest = new AuthorizeRequest("AMAZON_ORDER_REFERENCE_ID" , "Your Unique Id" , "ORDER_AMOUNT");

 //Set Optional parameters